 It's also important in these situations to be aware of your rights, and how you can get help.

-Find guidance and support on the Citizen's Advice website.
+Find guidance and support from Citizens Advice.

 Check if you're entitled to job-seekers allowance (JSA) and other benefits.
 The Turn2Us website has a helpful benefits calculator.